-At Masham, we work together under God's guidance to grow minds, spirits and bodies to learn, care and share together.
+Masham is a vibrant, welcoming family which gives every member the confidence, opportunity and courage to shine, learn from mistakes and excel.
+We work together, under God's guidance to grow minds, spirits and bodies to learn, care and share together.
+We are forgiving, accepting, outward thinking and above all, kind.